KaitlynSkinner/Tech_Blog/README.md

 * **JawsDB Add-On:** is a Heroku add-on that provides a fully functional MySQL database server for use with your Heroku application.
 For the our purposes, you’ll use the free Kitefin Shared pricing plan.

-* **Faker:** is an npm package that generates massive amounts of fake contextual data.

 ## Installation
   ```